Cream French Bulldog: Questions (And 7 Things To Know About French Bulldogs)

 The French Bulldog is very affectionate

-He can even get a little too clingy, as he is in constant need of attention and petting.
-Very attached to his master, towards whom he devotes unfailing love and admiration, he can be very jealous and possessive.
+He can even get a little too clingy, as he constantly needs attention and petting.
+He can be very jealous and possessive and very attached to his guardian, towards whom he devotes unfailing love and admiration.
 Empathetic, the French Bulldog will feel the slightest emotion that will upset his master.
 Very attached to his family, this dog is not at all independent.

 The French Bulldog is lazy

 Although he loves to play for hours and go for walks, the French Bulldog is a lazy dog who loves his comfort.
 Naturally calm and reserved, he is perfectly suited for living in an apartment.

 Although daily walks are essential, the French Bulldog does not need to exert himself for very long.
 Far from being hyperactive, this dog loves spending hours lying on a couch.
 At home, the siesta is sacred: it is forbidden to disturb him during his daily rest time, at the risk of making him very grumpy when he wakes up.
 To be clear, if playtime did not exist, the French Bulldog would spend his time snuggling up in soft cushions, sleeping and daydreaming quietly.